LiljestromNadja/DebianLinux/h6_Based-Real_Internet.md

 [Karvinen 2012: First Steps on a New Virtual Private Server – an Example on DigitalOcean and Ubuntu 16.04 LTS](https://terokarvinen.com/2017/first-steps-on-a-new-virtual-private-server-an-example-on-digitalocean/)
 [Digital Ocean tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-to-connect-to-a-remote-server)
 [Failed to start ssh service Unit ssh.service could not be found Ubuntu.
 Youtube.](https://www.youtube.com/watch?v=95ssd2a2Re0)

+---
+Also changed my password with

+        $ passwd